jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/alpha_miner.md

 ## References

 - The methodology and algorithm were introduced by **Professor Wil van der Aalst** in his lectures on process mining.
-- A detailed explanation can be found in the video: [Introduction to Alpha Miner](https://www.youtube.com/watch?v=ATBEEEDxHTQ).
+- A detailed explanation can be found in the video: [Petri Nets & Alpha Algorithm](https://www.youtube.com/watch?v=ATBEEEDxHTQ).